Sheldon Jackson Museum

 Sitka Sound Science Center

 Sitka’s best children’s attraction is this hatchery and science center.
-Inside the science center are five aquariums, including the...
+Outside, the facade is being restored to its original...

 Sitka National Historical Park

-Lincoln St ends at this 113-acre park, Alaska’s smallest national park, at the mouth of Indian River.
-The park preserves the site where...
+Lincoln St ends at this 113-acre park, Alaska’s smallest national park, at the site where the Tlingits were finally defeated by the...

 Alaska Raptor Center